build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

                ParameterKey=MasterUserPassword,ParameterValue=<password>
 ```

-## Step 5 - Building the Document Ingestion and Embedding Workflow
+## Step 5 - Build the Document Ingestion and Embedding Workflow

 In this step, we will create an ingestion and processing pipeline designed to read a PDF document when it is placed in an Amazon Simple Storage Service (S3) bucket.
 This pipeline will perform the following tasks:
 1. Chunk the text from the PDF document.